GPUTreeShap: Massively Parallel Exact Calculation of SHAP Scores for Tree Ensembles: Background

 where $M$ is the set of all features and $f_{S}(x)$ describes the model output restricted to feature subset $S$.
 Equation \ref{eq:shap} considers all possible subsets, and so has runtime exponential in the number of features.

-Given a trained decision tree model $f$ and data instance $x$, it is not necessarily clear how to restrict model output $f(x)$ to feature subset $S$---when feature $j$ is not present in subset $S$ along a given branch of the tree, and a split condition testing $j$ is encountered, then how do we choose which path to follow to obtain a prediction for $x$? \cite{lundberg2018consistent} defines a conditional expectation for the decision tree model $E[f(x) | x_S]$, where the split condition on feature $j$ is evaluated using a random variable with distribution estimated from the training set used to build the model.
-In effect, when a decision tree branch is encountered and the feature to be tested is not in the active subset $S$, we take the output of \textit{both} the left and right branch.
-More specifically, we use the proportion of weighted instances that flow down the left or right branch during model training.
-This process is also how the C4.5 decision tree learner deals with missing values~\cite{quinlan}.
+We consider models that are decision trees with binary splits.
+Given a trained decision tree model $f$ and data instance $x$, it is not necessarily clear how to restrict model output $f(x)$ to feature subset $S$---when feature $j$ is not present in subset $S$ along a given branch of the tree, and a split condition testing $j$ is encountered, then how do we choose which path to follow to obtain a prediction for $x$? \cite{lundberg2018consistent} define a conditional expectation for the decision tree model $E[f(x) | x_S]$, where the split condition on feature $j$ is represented by a Bernoulli random variable with distribution estimated from the training set used to build the model.
+In effect, when a decision tree branch is encountered, and the feature to be tested is not in the active subset $S$, we take the output of \textit{both} the left and right branch.
+More specifically, we use the proportion of weighted instances that flow down the left or right branch during model training as the estimated probabilities for the Bernoulli variable.
+This process is also how the C4.5 decision tree learner deals with missing values~\citep{quinlan}.
 It is referred to as ``cover weighting" in what follows.

-Given this interpretation of missing features, \cite{lundberg2018consistent} gives a polynomial time algorithm for efficiently solving Equation \ref{eq:shap}, named TreeShap.
+Given this interpretation of missing features, \cite{lundberg2018consistent} give a polynomial-time algorithm for efficiently solving Equation \ref{eq:shap}, named TreeShap.
 The algorithm exploits the specific structure of decision trees: the model is additive in the contribution of each leaf.
 Equation~\ref{eq:shap} can thus be independently evaluated for each unique path from root to leaf node.
 These unique paths are then processed using a quadratic-time dynamic programming algorithm.
 The intuition of the algorithm is to keep track of the proportion of all feature subsets that flow down each branch of the tree, weighted according to the length of each subset $|S|$, as well as the proportion that flow down the left and right branches when the feature is missing.